list of marketo email invalid codes

 >> Related: How to Update the Default Marketo Unsubscribe Landing Page <<

-Here are some general hard bounce codes that would trigger Marketo to populate a ‘True’ value in the Email Invalid field:
+These common hard bounce codes trigger Marketo to set the Email Invalid field to ‘True’:

 To see other high-level bounce reasons, Kenneth Law wrote a good summary in the Marketo Community here.
-The bounce reasons also populate the Email Invalid Cause field in Marketo, which can be used to further analyze the types of hard bounces unique to your email deliverability instance.
+Bounce reasons also populate Marketo’s Email Invalid Cause field, which lets you analyze the types of hard bounces unique to your email instance.

 What should I do with the Email Invalid field?